danigb/codingadventures/source/2014-10-21-generating-sounds.markdown

   (:use overtone.live))
 ~~~

-We are going to take one [example](https://github.com/overtone/overtone/tree/master/src/overtone/examples)
+The flight plan is take one [example](https://github.com/overtone/overtone/tree/master/src/overtone/examples)
- from Overtone and try to understand it:
+ from Overtone repository and try to understand it:

 ~~~ clojure
 (demo 7 (lpf (mix (saw [50 (line 100 1600 5) 101 100.5]))